thuvasooriya/riscv-gnu-toolchain/README.md

 a generic ELF/Newlib toolchain and a more sophisticated Linux-ELF/glibc toolchain.

+> [!NOTE]
+> This fork focuses on providing a nix flake devshell to build riscv-gnu-toolchain on mac successfully.
+> Linux hasn't been tested, most probably should work fine.

 ###  Getting the sources

 This repository uses submodules, but submodules will fetch automatically on demand,